VP Vance says meeting with families of victims from Minneapolis church shooting affected him deeply

 Vance refuses to comment on Minnesota gun laws

 Some family and neighbors gathered nearby as the Vances arrived at the church, holding signs calling for bans on assault weapons.
 One read, “Pro-Life = Pro-Gun Safety.”
-Another read, “When you pray, move your feet," a phrase related to the idea that thoughts and prayers are not enough.
 Another referred to comments by Pope Leo on Sunday, “Listen to the Pope, End the Pandemic of Arms.”

-“Nothing is happening," said Kacie Sharpe.
+"It keeps happening over and over and over, and nothing changes," said Kacie Sharpe.
 Her 8-year-old son, Trip, considered Fletcher his best friend, and was sitting nearby when he was shot and killed.
-"And it keeps happening over and over and over — and nothing changes.
-And it’s the most helpless feeling in the world to know that you can’t send your kids to school and have them be safe.”
+"And it’s the most helpless feeling in the world to know that you can’t send your kids to school and have them be safe.”

-Vance declined at the end of his visit to weigh in on how Minnesota lawmakers or Democratic Gov. Tim Walz should respond to the tragedy, including the governor's stated intention to call a special session of the Legislature to address gun and school safety.
+Vance later declined to weigh in on how Minnesota lawmakers or Democratic Gov. Tim Walz should respond to the tragedy, including the governor's stated intention to call a special session of the Legislature to address gun and school safety.

 “I would just say, take the concerns of these parents seriously,” Vance told reporters.
 "I think all of us, Democrat, Republican and independent, want these school shootings to happen less frequently.
 Hopefully there’s some steps that we can take to make that happen.”